MicrosoftDocs/win32/desktop-src/medfound/codec-merit.md

 ---
 Description: Codec Merit
-ms.assetid: '4ed594a0-2cc2-40d2-9b5c-dee59916fa1b'
+ms.assetid: 4ed594a0-2cc2-40d2-9b5c-dee59916fa1b
 title: Codec Merit
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Codec Merit

 Starting in Windows 7, a Media Foundation codec can be assigned a *merit* value.
 When codecs are enumerated, codecs with higher merit are preferred over codecs with lower merit.
 Codecs with any merit value are preferred over codecs without an assigned merit.
-For details about codec enumeration, see [**MFTEnumEx**](mftenumex.md).
+For details about codec enumeration, see [**MFTEnumEx**](/windows/win32/mfapi/nf-mfapi-mftenumex?branch=master).

 Merit values are assigned by Microsoft.
 Currently, only hardware codecs are eligible to receive a merit value.
 The codec vendor is also issued a digital certificate, which is used to verify the codec's merit value.
 To obtain a certificate, send an email request to wmla@microsoft.com.
 The process for obtaining a certificate includes signing a license and providing a set of information files to Microsoft.